EugeneOwl/University/README.md

 1. User
 2. Usergroup
 3. Task
-4. TaskType
+4. Tasktype

 Also one intermediate table user_group for provision _ManyToMany_ relation between users and tasks.

 Appropriate tables for each entity are called by _their entity_ name in the _plural_ with a _small letter_.

 When log up **user** specifies name of his group and they bind to each other with a bidirectional relation.
-At home page which is available after authorization each user see the list of his own tasks.
+At home page which is available after authorization each user sees the list of his own tasks.

 User can get to the admin page if he has an **admin** role privilege.
 Administrator can:
 1. Create new task type (validation for uniqueness is present).